http://photos1.meetupstatic.com/photos/even... Experience Manitoba - and all it has to offer!

-RSVPing to Meetups:
+RSVPing to Meetups

-Based on a member survey and other feedback from members, we ar changing how we organize carpools.
-Now, using PayPal, we will collect an integrated fee from all members attending the meetup.
-When you RSVP, you are asked questions about whether you’d like to drive or ride in the carpool – please answer these questions in detail, as decisions are made based on your answers!
+Based on the member survey and feedback from members, we changed how we organize carpools.
+We use PayPal to collect an integrated fee from all members attending the meetup.
+When you RSVP, you are asked questions about whether you’d like to drive or ride – please answer these questions in detail, as decisions are made based on your answers!

-Within 24 hours of the event, carpool drivers will be reimbursed their portion of the collected carpool monies via PayPal.
+Within 48 hours of the event, carpool drivers will be reimbursed their portion of the collected carpool monies via PayPal.
 This reimbursement is based on the average fuel economy of female’s cars in Canada, the current gas price, and a per-km rate for wear-and-tear and maintenance.
 Our per-km reimbursement is in line with current government and industry reimbursement rates.

 If you would like a ride to Tim Horton’s or home from Tim Horton’s, you are welcome to make a comment on the meetup event page indicating that you would like a ride if anyone lives close to you.
 Please respect that members cannot always give you a ride, even if they live nearby, as they may have other commitments to get to, or other reasons why they cannot offer you a ride.
 If no one offers a ride, you may ask the group as a whole, but please refrain from asking individual members directly, as it has been known to cause members to feel like they are obligated to give you a ride, which can make people uncomfortable.